 In the revisited motivational example, the environment assumptions defined during system design are probabilistic in order to account for the behavioral uncertainty in the system's environment.
 The method presented in Section 4.5.5 for the construction of environment assumptions monitors is applicable to non-probabilistic and probabilistic environment assumptions.
+This section focuses on the design and implementation of runtime monitors for probabilistic environment assumptions.
 Consider as an example the lane changing behavior of obstacle O_1 , and specifically the environment assumption with respect to illegal lane change events produced by obstacle O_1 .
 The environment assumptions monitor observing illegal lane change events compares the assumed probability of occurrence with the relative frequency of occurrence of such events in the environment of the mobile service robot.
-Thus, for the realization of runtime monitors for probabilistic environment assumptions, the notion of observed relative frequency of occurrence is used in the realization of runtime monitors for probabilistic environment assumptions of observed relative frequency of occurrence is used in the realization of runtime monitors for probabilistic environment assumptions for probabilistic environment assumptions.
+Thus, for the realization of runtime monitors for probabilistic environment assumptions, the notion of observed relative frequency of occurrence must be introduced, which is done in Definition 4.6.1.
+Definition 4.6.2 shows how this notion is used in the realization of runtime monitors for probabilistic environment